 Wilsonโs Legacy and Influence

 Whatโs clear is that Wilsonโs influence didnโt end with the movie or the prop auction.
-Tom Hanks was invited to throw the first pitch at Progressive Field by the Cleveland Guardians, a bridge made by Wilson.
+Wilson helped bridge the connection that led the Cleveland Guardians to invite Tom Hanks to throw the first pitch at Progressive Field.

 Wilsonโs Link to Survival and Mental Health